yannart/Scala-Neural-Network/README.md

 To compile and run the XOR example use 'sbt run'.

-- First, an new Perceptron will be created with two hidden layers, one of 5 neurons and another of 10 neurons.
+- First, a new Perceptron will be created with two hidden layers, one of 5 neurons and another of 10 neurons.
 - Then, 100 iteration will be used to train the perceptron to be able to solve XOR operations
 - The perceptron configuration will be saved in the XOR.xml file

 - The perceptron will be loaded from the XOR.xml file
 - XOR operations will be run to verify the perceptron outputs

+You can also use the 'sbt eclipse' to generate an Eclipse project.

 Notice
 ------